babel/babel/.github/ISSUE_TEMPLATE/Regression-v7.md

 ---
 name: 💥 v7 Regression
-about: Report an unexpected behavior in v7 from v6 (check upgrade guide first ✌️)
+about: Report an unexpected behavior in v7 from v6 (Check the upgrade guide first ✌️)

 ---